-Whether we work in health care, education, or any human services field, we might deal with angry, hostile, or noncompliant behavior every day.
-Our response to defensive behavior is often the key to avoiding a physical confrontation with someone who has lost control of their behavior.
+Whether we work in health care, education, or any human services field, we might have to deal with angry, hostile, or noncompliant behavior on any day.
+Our appropriate response to defensive behavior is often the key to avoiding a physical confrontation with someone who has lost control of their behavior.

 I. Definition: Acting out behavior refers to problem behavior that is physically aggressive, destructive to property, verbally aggressive, or otherwise more severe than simple misbehavior.
 Acting out behavior is disruptive in any setting and often requires formal behavior intervention to manage it.

 II.
 Signs and Symptoms of Acting out Behavior

 - Damaging property

 - Pacing, clenching fists

 - Low frustration tolerance